There are many mini split systems available from several different manufactures.

 If you do install the unit yourself be sure to first watch some YouTube videos first like those below.

-As always be sure to read the reviews on Amazon, forums, here, or elsewhere to be sure an adapter is a good fit for you.
+As always be sure to read the reviews on Amazon, forums, here, or elsewhere to be sure any unit is a good fit for you.